Want to skip the hassle of assembling printed PDF sewing patterns?

 Step 1: Find the tiling layout

-Open your PDF sewing pattern, and scroll to find the tiling layout.
-I recently updated all our patterns so they all have one.
-So if yours doesn’t, go back to download the latest version!
+Open up your PDF sewing pattern and scroll down to check out the tiling layout.
+I’ve updated all our patterns to include one, so if your version doesn’t have it, just head back and grab the latest one!

-I try to keep the test square and tiling layout at the beginning of the document, but sometimes it’s not possible.
-So be sure to scroll the document slowly so you don’t miss it.
+I usually try to keep the test square and tiling layout right at the start of the document, but you know how it goes, sometimes it just doesn’t work out.
+So, take your time scrolling through the document so you don’t skip past it!

-Once you found the tiling layout, don’t close the file.
-Note how many columns and rows the layout has.
-Sometimes, the layout is not a perfect rectangle, so count the largest and longest parts of the layout.
+Once you figure out the tiling layout, keep that file open!
+Take a second to note how many columns and rows it has.
+Sometimes, the layout isn’t a perfect rectangle, so be sure to count the biggest and longest parts of it.

 Open PDF Stitcher.
 The first tab you’ll see is the OPTIONS tab.